doftmoon/doft-scripts/README.md

 ## doft-docker-helper

 This script was created to improve workflows when some diff local databases are needed for some testings or whatever.
-It makes fast to create a new database with supported versions.
+It makes them fast to create, recreate, destroy and manage.

 It's also pretty smart about deps and cases when such container already exists.
 Which comes handy in case test db needs to be recreated fast.